godotengine/godot-website/collections/_article/fog-volumes-arrive-in-godot-4.md

 Let's look at an example.
 Suppose one cell's blue albedo channel reached 1.0 (in binary: `11 1111 1111`), and then suppose another FogVolume overlaps that cell with a blue value of at least `0.00097` (in binary: `00 0000 0001`) after adding them, 1 bit will be added to green and blue will turn to `0.0` (in binary: `00 0000 0000`).
 This is, of course, a huge problem for us.

-The solution we settled on rests on one key behaviour of GLSL's `atomicAdd()` function.
-When adding a given value to value stored in memory, `atomicAdd()` is guaranteed to return the value of the memory immediated before the addition.
+The solution we settled on rests on one key behavior of GLSL's `atomicAdd()` function.
+When adding a given value to value stored in memory, `atomicAdd()` is guaranteed to return the value of the memory immediately before the addition.
 Accordingly, we can replay the addition locally and check if any color channel overflows.
 If it does, we take the `atomicOr()` of that color channel with the same number of bits set to 1 to force it to its maximum value (1 in the case of Albedo, or 4 in the case of emission).
 Of course, the `atomicOr()` is only necessary when we detect an overflow.

 In practice, here's how that might look: